fonstok/jfLightBoxLoad/README.md

 	* Pause time before the window comes in.
 * __speed:__ *500*
 	* Speed of window animation.
-* __ease:__*none*
+* __ease:__ *none*
-	* You can pass it the animation an ease, but you need to link to a library such as, jqueryUI, that has ease options.
+	* You can pass the animation an ease, but you need to link to a library such as, jqueryUI, that has ease options.

 #### Other External File Options
 * __pathToScript:__ *null*
 	* For straight loading you may want to trigger an external script after loading is completed – you pass the path here.
-Keep in mind that the path should be relative to the page you're loading into, not nessassarily the page you're loading.
+Keep in mind that the path should be relative to the page you're loading into, not necessarily the page you're loading.
 * __pathToTransit:__ *null*
-	* Transit.js is a nice css3 animation library.
-If you include a path to it, all the animations will be CSS3 instead of the older animate funciton. http://ricostacruz.com/jquery.transit/
+	* Transit.js is a nice css3 jQuery animation library.
+If you include a path to it, all of the animations will be CSS3 instead of the older jQuery animate method. http://ricostacruz.com/jquery.transit/

 ### Options as Arguments